garrandall/popular-music-data/tracks/western-movies-the-olympics.md

 A broken arrow has broken my heart
 A Jefferson Drum with his Restless Gun
 Hog-tied my baby and the fight was won
-Ah..um...my baby loves the Western movies
+Ah...um...my baby loves the Western movies
 My baby loves the western movies
 Bam bam shoot em up pow
 Ah um, my baby loves the western movies